 Your brand tends to be top of mind whenever the category is thought of.
 A tagline, jingle or logo may even become part of popular culture.
 Other brands will want to partner with you.
 Distributors and suppliers will be more receptive to your advances.
-Strategically your brand becomes more insulated against competitors, as it benefits from a unique and intangible resource.
+Strategically, your brand becomes more insulated against competitors, as it benefits from a unique and intangible resource.

-Due to a well-observed psychological quirk called the “mere exposure effect” we trust things more when we are familiar with them.
+Due to a well-observed psychological quirk called the “mere exposure effect”, we trust things more when we are familiar with them.
 We take them more seriously.
 We notice them more.
 We will pay more for them.
 We are more ready to recommend them to others.

-But while it’s arguably easier than ever for individuals to become famous, is not quite as simple for brands.
+But while it’s arguably easier than ever for individuals to become famous, it’s not quite as simple for brands.
 The media and cultural landscape is more fragmented than it once was, with audiences turning to a diverse array of media providers and sources.

 Our approach at Weber Shandwick is to start with a simple thought: brands are social constructs built into our collective memories.
 The more famous a brand is, the more it gets stuck in our memory, the more effective it becomes.

 Gaining broad reach is a vital part of achieving this.
 The fundamental task of a brand – to use mass-reach media, reach lots of people and make itself known – remains unchanged.
 Bruce McColl, former CMO at Mars noted “I’m not a great believer in targeting.
 Our target is about seven billion people sitting on our planet.
 Our task is to reach as many people as we can…”